AdobeDocs/analytics.en/help/admin/tools/user-management/user-migration/c-migration-tool.md

 ---
-description: What you need to know about the Analytics user ID migration to the Admin Console in the Adobe CX Enterprise.
+description: What you need to know about the Analytics user ID migration to the Admin Console in Adobe CX Enterprise.
 title: Analytics User Migration to the Admin Console
 feature: Admin Tools
 exl-id: f4bc0e92-af53-40db-8138-44d29e4b25fe